junnny/Alpacaml/README.md

     make all

-Note: One may need to set correct dynamic link path for libsodium on Ubuntu before running the program:
+Note: one may need to set correct dynamic link path for libsodium on Ubuntu before running the program:

     export LD_LIBRARY_PATH=/usr/local/lib